Terrorform

 "Terrorform" is the third episode of science fiction sit-com Red Dwarf Series V and the twenty seventh in the series run.
 It was first broadcast on the British television channel BBC2 on 5 March 1992.
 It was written by Rob Grant and Doug Naylor, and was directed by Juliet May.
-The episode's plot has the Red Dwarf crew rescuing Rimmer from a terraformed moon based on his own psyche.
+The episode's plot has the Red Dwarf crew rescuing Rimmer from a moon based on his own psyche.

 Plot

-While moon-hopping in the Starbug, Arnold Rimmer and Kryten become separated in a planet-quake while claiming a planetoid for the Space Corp.
-Badly damaged, Kryten detaches his arm, and sends it back to Red Dwarf for help.
-The arm scares Dave Lister and Cat at first, since Holly described it as a tarantula-like creature when it arrived.
-Taking another Starbug, the pair track down Kryten near the wreckage and repair him.
-On the search for Rimmer, the surroundings lead Kryten, Lister and the Cat to conclude that they've landed on a psi-moon: an artificial planetoid that can tune into an individual's (in this case, Rimmer's) psyche and adapt its terrain to mimic his mental state.
-This psi-moon has appeared to emphasize his mostly dominant negative qualities, with his positive ones being weak and represented by a graveyard.
+While moon-hopping in Starbug, Arnold Rimmer (Chris Barrie) and Kryten (Robert Llewellyn) become separated in a planet-quake.
+Badly damaged, Kryten detaches his hand, and sends it back to Red Dwarf for help.
+The hand scares Dave Lister (Craig Charles) and Cat (Danny John-Jules) at first, since Holly (Hattie Hayridge) described it as a tarantula-like creature when it arrived.
+Taking another Starbug, they track down Kryten and repair him.
+Searching for Rimmer, the surroundings lead Kryten, Lister and the Cat to conclude that they've landed on a "psi-moon": an artificial planetoid that can tune into an individual's psyche and adapt its terrain to mimic his mental state.
+This psi-moon has appeared to emphasize Rimmer's mostly dominant negative qualities, with his positive ones being weak and represented by a graveyard.

-When the group find Rimmer, they discover him imprisoned by hooded legions of his negative emotions and a creature made of his self-loathing, with the hologram having been given a physical presence as a side-effect of the moon's transformative abilities.
-Attempting to rescue him, they find themselves struggling against the creature, until it retreats when Kryten reassures Rimmer they won't leave him behind.
-When they find their Starbug sinking into a swamp made of Rimmer's despair, Lister and Kryten realise they must boost Rimmer's self-confidence with Cat's help, and persuade Rimmer they like him greatly.
-In response, Rimmer's self-respect and confidence emerge from the graveyard as musketeers and slay Rimmer's personal demons, allowing the group to escape.
-After leaving the psi-moon, Rimmer suspects the others only pretended to like him just to escape, to which the other three blatantly agree.
+The group find Rimmer imprisoned by hooded legions of his negative emotions and The Unspeakable One—a creature made of his self-loathing, with the hologram having been given a physical presence as a side-effect of the moon's transformative abilities.
+Attempting to rescue him, they find themselves struggling against The Unspeakable One.
+It retreats when Kryten reassures Rimmer they won't leave him behind.
+When they find their Starbug trapped in quicksand, Lister and Kryten conclude the only way to break free is to show love for Rimmer and boost his self-confidence.
+In response, Rimmer's self-respect and confidence emerge from the graveyard as musketeers and slay Rimmer's personal demons.
+After their escape, Rimmer has the others to admit that the admiration was merely a ruse.